 Due to weight of the machine and tire ratings, do not exceed the recommended maximum speeds or severe tire damage / excessive wear may occur.

-- If the Pro-Till is to be towed in Transport for an extended duration with speeds up to 40km/hr, the centre frame wheels (transport tires) must be checked and properly inflated: 58 PSI (400 kPa). - IMPORTANT: Under NO CIRCUMSTANCES should there ever be riders while the Pro-Till is in transport.
+- 6. Check that the transport tires are properly inflated to 58 PSI (400 kPa). - IMPORTANT: Under NO CIRCUMSTANCES should there ever be riders while the Pro-Till is in transport.

 TRANSPORT TO FIELD POSITION

 FOLLOW PROCEDURE BELOW: